ourkwest/ClojureWorkshop/README.md

 ClojueWorkshop
 ==============

-A Workshop to get startup with Clojure.
+A Workshop to get started with Clojure.